 Vipstar cryptocurrency originated from VIP in 5channel, which is Japanese's largest Reddit-like website.
 Vipstar ecosystem employs smart contracts, VIPS token and an hybrid PoW/PoS model.
 It acts as a donation platform and token to support recovery of world's devastated areas, to support companies who are willing to create an original VIPS compliant token, and to spent for payment of goods and services on a flea market on the platform.

-The ecosystem will also feature a social game such as the VIPSGirls game, and social art and design contests etc. The coin is running a variety of donation activities in places such as Ghana, and elsewhere.
-The coin allows for low-cost donations.
+The ecosystem will also feature social games like the VIPSGirls game, and social art and design contests.
+The coin is already running a variety of donation activities in places such as Ghana, and elsewhere.
+Finally, Vipstar already has the capability to accept low-cost donations.

 WHIRL is a socially driven fundraising platform on the blockchain for those who are interested in launching socially-driven projects, and through it, approved NGOs can receive special campaign placement slots, pay no platform fees and gift backers with bonus Karma.